pal-16/Flask-Event-Management-Website/README.md

 GITHUB Repository: The given site can be found at: https://github.com/pal-16/event-management-website

-The directory consists of:  .git•  Event (The root folder)• o Contains all python files. o main.py contains the routes and the functions o forms.py contains forms meant for the user, Hall Providers, Catering Service providers, Decorators, Party Planners and Event Hosts. o models.py contains all the variables meant to be stored in the database.
-Templates• o Consists of all HTML templates. o These are rendered by the routes defined.  static• o Includes images (folder), JavaScript files, CSS files.
+The directory consists of:
+.git•  Event (The root folder)• o Contains all python files. main.py contains the routes and the functions o forms.py contains forms meant for the user, Hall Providers, Catering Service providers,     Decorators, Party Planners and Event Hosts. models.py contains all the variables meant to be stored in the database.
+Templates•  Consists of all HTML templates. o These are rendered by the routes defined. static•  Includes images (folder), JavaScript files, CSS files.

 Future Scope The site hasn’t been hosted on a server yet.
 Also, there can be a few more features that can be added to the present version, which might include checking the availability of the particular organizer/ entity in real time and also the possibility of booking them through the site itself.